 Yes, provided you request your refund prior to the start of the season.
 Once rosters are set, no refunds will be given to anyone regardless of the reason.

 Yes, but only for the pre-season scrimmages.
 Once the regular season has started, you will have to watch the games like everyone else.

 Where do I start on this one?
 Ok, here it goes.

 The PBLA uses the Canadian rules of box lacrosse.
 While the rules are very similar to the NLL, some notable differences include a stricter crease rule concerning player entry and passing to the goalie in the crease.
 Also, the only legal checks are crosschecks from the front and a stick check to the ball carriers stick arm.
-Cheap hits are not tolerated and severely punished.
 Rules are posted in a PDF file on the home page.

 The facility we play at is not available in cold months because it used as an ice-rink.
 Also, games are also played only on Mondays and Wednesdays so as to not interfere with local field leagues that play on Tuesdays and Thursdays.